 Russian Web sites

 Grading and attendance:

-The course includes five review weeks: the most recent Lessons are reviewed, and additional reading an mini-video classes are taught.
-The materials for them are linked to the syllabus.
+The course includes a few review weeks, when the most recent Lessons are reviewed, and additional reading classes are taught (mostly using contemporary materials from Russian Web sites).

 See Rooms and times for meeting times and places.
 See Syllabus for specific assignments for each class.
 The rest of this Course Description tells you how to do your homework and what to expect in class.